Meta-Fusion-Labs/TheRabbitHole/README.md

 The Community-Run Dapp is open-source software released under the [MIT License](LICENSE).

-The Dapp template is built with the create T3 App full stack framework.
+The Dapp template is built with the create T3 App full stack framework, details below.